amahdeej/sc2-frame-error/README.md

 [Scrimmage 5](https://purdue0-my.sharepoint.com/:u:/g/personal/amahdeej_purdue_edu/EVnfh_V2BZBOk9SOTvKDLa4BGQ54LA9rr_r0cfFQWC_SLw?e=Jh4yCL) (979.7 MB) [Mirror](https://app.box.com/s/sqyvrapww6z5ydg0rrx7tjszs32bhndx)

 A larger dataset containing complete information about each match is also available.
 Please refer to SC2_Dataset_Documentation.pdf for more details regarding the structure of the full dataset.
+SC2_Dataset_Technical_Design_Report.pdf contains more information about the dataset acquisition process.

 Here is the link to the full dataset (separate sqlite files for each match):